 Why are these phishing campaigns so successful?
 A few reasons.
 First, the people sending these messages have gotten pretty sophisticated.
 The messages often look pretty convincing, with realistic graphics and messaging.
 Also, there is often an urgency about these emails, kind of like the spam calls that tell you, “the IRS has an arrest pending against you.”
 (Spoiler alert: they don’t.)
 The phishers are smart, and they’re trying to scare your employees into acting without thinking critically.

-But second, you need effective training for your employees.
+But even the best spam filter can’t prevent all phishing attempt from getting through.
+Effective training can help employees recognize the ones that do.
 No amount of technology can completely remove the human element, so make sure the humans that work for you know what to look for.
-There are several web-based phishing quizzes available, including quizzes from Google, the FTC, and OpenDNS.
-These are a great place to start, but a quality managed IT services provider will offer more in-depth phishing training.
+There are free phishing simulations your organization can try out to see just how easy it is to fall for a phishing scheme.
+A simulation is a great place to start, but a quality managed IT services provider will offer more in-depth phishing training to fully equip your entire workforce.

 While BYOD (bring your own device) is growing in popularity, we don’t recommend it until organizations reach a certain size where they can afford to support it and can have clear IT governance in place.
 There are plenty of ways that using a personal device for work can create security risks, and most small businesses aren’t equipped to deal with these security holes.